 Meetings: The Mira Mesa Community Planning Group meets the third Monday of each month, except in January and February.
 Since those two Mondays are holidays, meetings are instead held the Thursday following the third Monday.
 For information about upcoming meetings and general information about the Planning Group, contact Planning Group Chair Chris Cate at email@example.com.
 Planning Group meetings are held at the Mira Mesa Branch Library, 8405 New Salem Street, San Diego, CA 92126.
 The Planning Group usually does not meet in July or December.
 During the pandemic meetings were held remotely using Zoom but have returned to in-person meetings as of March 2023.

-Next Meeting: The next MMCPG meeting will be on Thursday, January 18, 2025 at 7:00 pm at the Mira Mesa Library.
+Next Meeting: The next MMCPG meeting will be on Thursday, February 22, 2024 at 7:00 pm at the Mira Mesa Library.
 Note that this is changed from the normal meeting date due to the Martin Luther King holiday.
+Agenda Packet (103 MB).
+Revised Agenda.

 Planning Group Recognition: Planning Groups are required to go through a formal recognition process.
 This requires updating the bylaws to be consistent with new City Council policies, and preparing additional documents.
 A subcommittee has been formed to prepare the new documents.
 All subcommittee meetings are open to the public.
 For more information please contact subcommittee chair Jeff Stevens at firstname.lastname@example.org.
 The subcommittee has prepared the following documents which were approved by the Planning Group at the November 27, 2023 meeting: Operating Procedures, Revised Bylaws, Participation and Representation Plan.